aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ## What is Jinja Used For?

-As it may have become apparent from the YAML section, after creating our data model of the various configuration parameters we want to automate, we need to get that data model and all its variables into a format that can read and understood by our network devices.
+As it may have become apparent from the YAML section, after creating our data model of the various configuration parameters we want to automate, we need to get that data model and all its variables into a format that can be read and understood by our network devices.
 This is where Jinja comes in.
 The use of Jinja templates, along with some yet to be shown Ansible magic, allows us to render full or partial configuration files that can loaded onto network devices.
 The underlying purpose of this, as it relates to automation, is that with the use of various expressions and variables in the Jinja templates, we can use a single template, with single or multiple YAML variable files, and create configurations against a multitude of network devices.
 As far as the actual template file and its file extension, technically any file can be called as a template regardless of its extension as long as its formatted correctly, however, we typically use the `.j2` extension on all Jinja template files.

 ## Jinja Syntax